mangoez/AWS-Certified-Cloud-Practitioner-Certification-My-Notes/README.md

 ## AWS Shared Responsibility Model
-- Customer is responsible for the _guest_ operating system
+- Customer is responsible for the _guest_ operating system and applications
+- AWS is responsible for patching and fixing flaws within the infrastructure
 ![Image1](./images/img1.png)

 ![Image2](./images/img2.png)